Eating Bugs as Food – Could Insects be Your Next Major Source of Protein?

 The world population is expected to be about nine billion by 2050.
 Meat production is expected to double during the next 40 years, as demand grows from rising wealth.
 Officials at the United Nations Food and Agriculture Organization predict that beef could become a luxury food by 2050 due to rising production costs.

 Insects are likely to be mildly incorporated into dishes as a meat replacement.
 They can be added to meatballs and sauces or mixed into prepared foods to boost nutritional value, like putting mealworm paste into waffles.
 Any dry roasted insect can be used as a replacement for nuts in baked goods like cakes, cookies, and breads.
+You can buy cricket powder right now and make your own!

 How do bugs taste?
 They (allegedly) have a nice nutty flavor.